massclown/HalfSwordTrainerMod-playtest/README.md

 For the Nov 2023 demo v0.3 use the [regular trainer mod](https://github.com/massclown/HalfSwordTrainerMod).

+# How to install (easy)
+The one-click installer supports Playtest and this mod.

+It will automatically choose the correct versions of everything.

+## Download the fresh installer here at https://github.com/massclown/HalfSwordModInstaller/releases/latest/download/HalfSwordModInstaller.exe

+The documentation for the installer is here: https://github.com/massclown/HalfSwordModInstaller

-# How to install
+# How to install (hard)
-Right now, the only way to install is manually.
-The one-click installer will need quite some work to support two games.

 Follow the steps at https://github.com/massclown/HalfSwordTrainerMod?tab=readme-ov-file#installation-hard-mode, but make sure to do the following changes to that procedure:
 1) find the game installation folder of the playtest version of the game, not the demo, obviously.